Salafia Jihadia: Organisation and ideology

-Salafia Jihadia is said to function as a network of several loosely affiliated Salafist groups and cells, including groups such as al Hijra Wattakfir, Attakfir Bidum Hijra, Assirat al Mustaqim, Ansar al Islam and Moroccan Afghans.
-The spiritual leader and founder of the group is Mohammed Fizazi, former imam of the Al-Quds Mosque Hamburg (which was shut down by German authorities in 2010).
+Salafia Jihadia is said to function as a network of several loosely affiliated Salafi jihadist groups and cells, including groups such as al Hijra Wattakfir, Attakfir Bidum Hijra, Assirat al Mustaqim, Ansar al Islam and Moroccan Afghans.
+The spiritual leader and founder of the group is Mohammed Fizazi, former imam of the al-Quds Mosque (which was shut down by German authorities in 2010).

 Fizazi was arrested in 2003 and sentenced to 30 years imprisonment for his radical statements and connection to the Casablanca bombings.
 Salafia Jihadia has since spawned a wider ideological movement out of Saudi Arabia and the Gulf states.

 Casablanca bombings

 On 16 May 2003, twelve suicide bombers from the Salafia Jihadia cell Al-Sirat Al-Musqatim ("The Correct Path") were responsible for four coordinated bombing attacks targeting Westerners and Jews in Casablanca, which killed 33 people (plus all twelve suicide bombers) and injured over 100.
 In the aftermath of the bombings, up to more than 2,000 individuals were prosecuted in Morocco in a wide-scale crackdown on Islamists and criminals.
 The Moroccan Justice Ministry subsequently claimed that Salafia Jihadia had 699 activists in the country.
 Some of the suicide bombers who failed to detonate their vests were captured by police.
 Three of the failed bombers and another person, all members of Salafia Jihadia, were sentenced to death in August 2003.
 In September, a court in Kenitra gave 27 people, also all members of Salafia Jihadia sentences ranging from six months to 15 years for their involvement in the attacks.

 As part of the crackdown after the Casablanca bombings, a court in Rabat in September 2003 sentenced a Frenchman, Robert Richard Antoine Pierre (aka Abu Abderrahmane) and three other members of Salafia Jihadia to life, while 22 others were given sentences ranging from 10 to 30 years imprisonment.
 Accused of plotting attacks in Tangier, Pierre was stated to have founded the Salafia Jihadia cell Al-Oussoud Khalidine ("Timeless Lions"), which had sent recruits for training in Afghanistan.
 At least sixteen members of the group were identified, many of whom fled to Spain via Ceuta, while eight were arrested in Morocco.

 In November 2007, a trial was opened against 51 people arrested across several cities suspected of involvement with the Casablanca bombings, who were mainly associated with Salafia Jihadia.
 Others convicted as part of the attacks were members of GICM.

 Salafia Jihadia is also thought to have had connections to and been involved in the 2004 Madrid train bombings that killed 191 people and wounded over 2,000.
 One of the terrorists convicted for the bombings, Jamal Zougam, was known to the intelligence services of several countries for his links to a complex international jihadist network that included Salafia Jihadia.
 Zougam was also implicated by some of the failed suicide bombers who had been captured in the Casablanca bombings.